moelzanaty3/algorithm-and-data-structure/notes/0-big-o-time-complexity.md

     2. Adjust the boundaries based on whether the value is greater or smaller than the middle element.
     3. Continue dividing the search space until the value is found or the boundaries converge.

   > TIP💡: Algorithms with logarithmic time complexity are frequently employed in binary trees or binary search operations.
 They efficiently handle large datasets by reducing the search space with each iteration, making them highly efficient for sizable inputs.

-often hear algorithms with logarithmic called sublinear algorithms, which is a more general term that includes any algorithm that is less than linear time complexity, normally becuase it's more efficient than linear time complexity.
+- Often hear algorithms with logarithmic called sub-linear algorithms, which is a more general term that includes any algorithm that is less than linear time complexity, normally because it's more efficient than linear time complexity.

 ### Linear Time - O(n) Algorithm 📈